Steve Sims (entrepreneur): Bluefish

 Sims founded Bluefish in 1996.
 In 2003, Bluefish partnered with MBNA to launch its own credit card.
 In 2004, Bluefish was named the official concierge of L.A. and New York Fashion Weeks.
 In August 2006, Icon International Holdings Inc. signed an agreement with Bluefish Concierge to provide all concierge services for the airline and its travelers.
 Bluefish Concierge was the official concierge of the Kentucky Derby from 2005 to 2007.

 Education and Personal Details

 Steve Sims did not attend college, and dropped out of school at the age of 15.
 Sims currently lives in Los Angeles with his wife, Clare, their 3 children, and their dog.

+Steve passed away on July 7, 2025, in Los Angeles, California.